 The filter tank or frame must be connected to earth.
+See also section 4.4

 A lockable safety switch must be installed if the control box is mounted far away from the filter (further away than 7 m within EU countries).